dragonflyoss/Dragonfly/ROADMAP.md

 ## v0.5.x

-This version will focus on enhancing the Dragonfly's features to support more features to ready for production usage.
+This version will focus on enhancing the Dragonfly's features to make it more adoptive with cloud env.
 Including:

 * Support for more deployment options
 * Support multi-server computing framework.